jose-amat/SAS-Viya-REST-APIs/README.md

 ```

 ### Oauth token
 `Oauth` is an authentication standard that protects our credentials when sending information using HTTP protocol.
-It is for the purpose of security that the SAS provides an `Oauth token` will allow us to register our application securely.
-To get it we need to provide 2 things:
+It is for the purpose of security that SAS provides an `Oauth token` to allow us to securely register our client.
+To get it, we need to provide two things:

 1) A name that will later be assigned to the registered client.
 If you are creating an application for Open Banking that name is OpenBankingApp, but for educational purposes we will use the app name.
 2) The `consul token` obtained in the previous step.